-Important Copyright Information: This is an eBook course.
-You are purchasing a license to use the PDF with your own children.
-You may make copies for your own children, but you may not share (email, download, print and distribute, resell, etc.) this eBook or any portion of this eBook with others.
+Important Copyright Information: You are purchasing a license to use the PDF for your own children.
+You may make copies for your own children, but you may not share (email, download, print and distribute, resell, etc.) this eBook or any portion of this eBook to others.

 Licensing is available for group, school, and co-op use.
 Please contact Pandia Press for details on group licensing ([email protected]).